Netcracker/qubership-hue/docs/public/configuration-guide.md

     certificate content
 ```

-Where `cacerts` is the base64 encoded file from Certificate Center with the .pem extension.
+Where, `cacerts` is the base64 encoded file from Certificate Center with the .pem extension.

 ### Connecting to Trino Supported Databases